vivek-rajendra-chaturvedi/Log4Error/README.md

       String errorMessage = Log4Error.Log4Error.GetErrorMessage(exception);

-All one needs to do is to add annotations to the methods about their relevance.
+All one needs to do is to add annotations to the methods with a relevant message.

         [ErrorMessage("Make Payment")]
         public void MakePayment(...)